ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

    * If available, turn on granular in-database auditing (only available for {{site.data.keyword.databases-for-postgresql}} and {{site.data.keyword.databases-for-mongodb}} Enterprise Edition).
 8. Set up an [IP allowlist](/docs/cloud-databases?topic=cloud-databases-allowlisting) for your instance
 9. Set [Private Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints#private-endpoints).
 You might also choose to disable public endpoints (highly recommended if no connection is expected from outside IBM Cloud)
-10. Make sure that your application uses TLS when connecting to the database.
+10. Make sure that your application uses TLS for connecting to the database.
 Insecure connections to {{site.data.keyword.databases-for}} are not allowed.
 11. Thoroughly load test, and then load test again.
 12. Validate the application's reconnect logic.
 For some applications retry is not enough and you must reconnect.
 Review the article, ["Unresponsive Redis Service"](https://developer.ibm.com/articles/error-detection-and-handling-with-redis/) for an example of implementation on {{site.data.keyword.databases-for-redis_full}}.
 13. Set up development and testing environments as separate instances, then work through this checklist again.
 Depending on your requirements, you might not want to use dedicated cores for these test environments.
 Not using dedicated cores helps to keep costs lower.